mike-mcgrail/Splunk-to-TrueSight/README.md

 1. Copy dedup_splunk_event.mrl to cell (ext_cell in this code) on TrueSight server, run mcompile and reload

 *Splunk*
-2. Update /bin/truesight.py to correct server names, company name, any other cell or slot updates as needed
+2. Update /bin/truesight.py to correct server names, company name, any other cell or slot updates as needed (e.g.: gcc_display below is a custom slot at my company)
 3. Copy alert_truesight to $SPLUNK_HOME/etc/apps/
 4. Restart Splunk
 5. Login to the Splunk web UI